tiawl/sedjutsu/README.md

 ## What you can find here

-- Some standard utilities emutaled with GNU `sed` and not already covered into the [GNU sed documentation][1],
+- Some features coming from standard utilities emutaled with GNU `sed` and not already covered into the [GNU sed documentation][1],
 - Potentially famous and simple games.

 ## Important notes

 - Each script has its own README written as a header comment.
 It contains:
-    - A set of external dependencies: for most of the scripts, you only need GNU `sed`.
-But for others it is not enough.
-In this case a "PREREQUISITES" section, into the README, indicates what is required to make the script run.
-I try to keep the set of external dependencies as minimal as possible, with these restrictions in mind:
-        1) Use GNU `sed` scripting when possible,
-        2) If not, use POSIX-compliant shell: (bash, ash, dash, ...) or POSIX-compliant utilities to make it possible,
-        3) If not, use other GNU utilities to make it possible (you already need GNU `sed` to run scripts you can find here, so I assume other GNU utilities are also installed).
-    - A Linux-only banner.
-If possible I would like to open Linux-only scripts to other POSIX-compliant operating systems.
+    - A description.
     - A command to run the script.
     - A set of usable environment variables to configure the script.
 - You probably already noticed, but the scripts was written and tested with the GNU implementation of `sed`.
 If you want to make a script work with other `sed` implementations, you will need to rework it.
 Depending of the script and the `sed` implementation you are using, the amount of work needed can vary a lot.
 It may range from just some minor replacements to more technical rewriting due to differences between the implementations' feature set.
+- I assume a POSIX-compliant shell (bash, ash, dash, ...) is also installed on your laptop.

 ## Contributing